 - 13. The external licence plate supplied by the council shall be securely fixed to the outside rear of the vehicle either by direct fixing, e.g. screw, bolt or rivet. or on a secure bracket.
-No temporary fixing such as magnets, double-sided tape, cable ties or Velcro[®] are allowed.
+No temporary fixing such as magnets, double-sided tape, cable ties or Velcro® are allowed.
 The licence plate remains the property of the council at all times.
 If required to do so at any time, the licence holder must return the plate to the council within seven days. - 14.
-Where a vehicle is granted an exemption from display of the plate and the window licence, the internal licence issued by the council must be kept in the vehicle's glove box and be readily available for inspection if required.
-The rear licence plate must be carried in the boot of the vehicle at all times.
+Where a vehicle is granted an exemption from display of the plate, the vehicle must display the internal licence issued by the council which must be clearly visible from the inside and outside of the vehicle.
+This must not be placed in a position that obstructs the view of the driver.
+The rear licence plate must also be carried in the vehicle at all times.